Choose another country or region to see content specific to your location

 IPE Global realises the importance of environmental solutions that are both feasible for our clients and sustainable for future generations.
-Our projects involve mainstreaming climate change, and we work on both climate change adaptation and mitigation strategies for building climate resilient institutions and communities.
-We undertake evaluations and make recommendations to help programmes improve the response to climate change risks.
-Our work includes environmental and social management plans, climate resilient infrastructure designs, low carbon and adaptation/resilience products, services and assets, capacity strengthening of institutions, monitoring and evaluation of climate change programmes and environmental frameworks for large infrastructure and urban projects.
-At the heart of our approach is a consideration of why and how the environment and climate change impact on gender inequality and social exclusion.
+We work on both climate change adaptation and mitigation strategies for building climate resilient institutions and communities.
+We provide technical assistance, undertake evaluations and make recommendations to help programmes improve the response to climate change risks.
+Our work includes environmental and social management plans, climate resilient infrastructure designs, low carbon and adaptation/resilience products, services & assets, capacity strengthening of institutions, monitoring & evaluation of climate change programmes and environmental frameworks for large infrastructure and urban projects.
+We consider, at the heart of our approach, why and how environment & climate change impact gender inequality and social exclusion..

-We recognise good forest governance is essential for achieving sustainable forest management, improved rights and livelihoods for forest dependent communities and increased revenue for governments.
-We undertake analysis of the forest sector, policy and legal reforms, multi-stakeholder processes and we provide capacity strengthening support.
-We also provide support in monitoring and evaluation for programmes and policy processes which promote legal and policy reforms towards forest governance that ensures transparency, accountability and improved livelihoods for people dependent on forests, including indigenous groups and women.
+We recognise good forest governance is essential for achieving sustainable forest management, improved rights & livelihoods for forest dependent communities and increased revenue for governments.
+We undertake analysis of forest sector, policy & legal reforms, multi-stakeholder processes and provide capacity strengthening support.
+We also provide support in monitoring & evaluation for programmes and policy processes which promote legal and policy reforms towards forest governance that ensures transparency, accountability and improved livelihoods for people dependent on forests, including indigenous groups and women.
+We develop guidance and provide training on how to mainstream gender in forest & land governance programmes.

 Forests 2020 is implemented by a consortium of UK experts and international partners led by Ecometrica.
 It will improve forest monitoring systems in 6 developing countries thereby supporting both REDD+, FLEGT and other aspects of forest governance and biodiversity conservation.
 The project will focus on three areas of forest monitoring systems: